HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 **Download from Archive.org**

-If you have never get OS X Mavericks from Mac App Store you can download my uploaded copy (Downloaded using the previous method) on [archive.org]().
+If you have never get OS X Mavericks from Mac App Store you can download my uploaded copy (Downloaded using the previous method) on [archive.org](https://archive.org/details/install-os-x-mavericks_675248567).

 **Prepare the USB drive**

+The below steps should be followed to overcome the error message `This copy of the Install Mac OS X can't be verified.
+It may have been corrupted or tampered with during download` if you use the `createinstallmedia` tool.

 - At least an 8 GB USB drive with HFS+ file system partition and GPT partition scheme is required.